- General Plant & Animal Information

 - Contact Information

-The Department of Fish and Wildlife gets a number of questions about why various non-native species are restricted as pets in California.
-Here is a typical response on why this type of request is not a good idea or legal under current regulations:
+CDFW receives frequent inquiries about why various non-native species are restricted from being kept as pets in California.
+Here’s why non-native animals like hedgehogs, sometimes desired as pets, are not a good idea or legal under current regulations: